 Detailed instructions are provided below.
 Sample templates can be found here.

 Note: This guide details configuring S-Docs in Salesforce Classic.
 Although the setups are fairly similar, please reference this documentation for more information regarding S-Docs in Salesforce Lightning.

-- Click on setup link (found on at top-right corner of your salesforce homepage)
+- Click on Setup (found on at top-right corner of your Salesforce homepage).

-- Scroll down to "Picklist Values" section and click on the new button
+- Scroll down to the "Picklist Values" section and click on the New button.

 - Add your custom object’s API name (e.g. ChangeToYourCustomObj__c) as a picklist value, then click Save. *Note: if you are using S-Docs with another AppExchange managed package, then your custom object API name should include the domain name of the package followed by two underscores and then the object name (e.g. package__ChangeToYourCustomObj__c).
 You should use the entire API name for the S-Docs picklist value.